DhyanB/asp-net-core-docker-minimal/README.md

 - Install Azure CLI (see https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)
 - Create a resource group
 - Create a container registry associated to that resource group
-- Enable admin login to simplify exploration and testing (but use individual user credentials later on)
+- Enable admin login to simplify exploration and testing, but use individual user credentials later on.
+See also: https://docs.microsoft.com/en-us/azure/container-registry/container-registry-authentication.
-- Use the CLI to login to the registry: `docker login <registryname>.azurecr.io`, when prompted for credentials use the admin user name and password
+- Use the CLI to login to the registry: `docker login <registryname>.azurecr.io`.
+When prompted for credentials use the admin user name and password.